-- (3) In the event that the Fund holds any Workout Assets, and the expenses on a Workout Asset exceed the revenues generated by such Workout Asset, the Fund could be required to pay such expenses or shortfalls.
-These potential fees are not reflected in the calculation of Other Expenses. - (4) Other expenses include, but are not limited to, legal fees, audit and tax fees, custody fees, administration fees, transfer agent fees, Chief Compliance Officer and Principal Financial Officer fees, and trustees' fees.
-Other expenses are based on estimated amounts for the current fiscal year. - (5) The Fund has adopted a Distribution and Shareholder Service Plan for Class K Shares and Class M Shares.
+(3) Other expenses include, but are not limited to, legal fees, audit and tax fees, custody fees, administration fees, transfer agent fees, Chief Compliance Officer and Principal Financial Officer fees, and trustees' fees.
+Other expenses are based on estimated amounts for the current fiscal year.

+(4) The Fund has adopted a Distribution and Shareholder Service Plan for Class K Shares and Class M Shares.
 The Fund charges a Distribution and Shareholder Service Fee of 0.75% of the average daily net assets of the Fund attributable to Class K Shares and 0.50% of the average daily net assets of the Fund attributable to Class M Shares.
 The Distribution and Shareholder Service Fee is paid for sale of the Class K Shares and Class M Shares, and to reimburse the Distributor for distribution-related expenses incurred.
-See "Plan of Distribution." - (6) The Fund charges a shareholder servicing fee of 0.10% on an annualized basis of the average daily net assets of the Fund attributable to Class I Shares, 0.25% on an annualized basis of the average daily net assets of the Fund attributable to Class K Shares, and 0.25% on an annualized basis of the average daily net assets of the Fund attributable to Class M Shares.
-The Fund uses these fees to compensate financial intermediaries or financial institutions for providing ongoing shareholder servicing.
-See "Shareholder Servicing Plan and Distribution and Service Plan." - (7) "Acquired Fund Fees and Expenses" are expenses incurred indirectly by the Fund through its ownership of shares in other investments companies and are not direct costs paid by Fund shareholders.
+See "Plan of Distribution."

+(5) The Fund charges a Shareholder servicing fee of 0.10% on an annualized basis of the average daily net assets of the Fund attributable to Class I Shares, 0.25% on an annualized basis of the average daily net assets of the Fund attributable to Class K Shares, and 0.25% on an annualized basis of the average daily net assets of the Fund attributable to Class M Shares.
+The Fund uses these fees to compensate financial intermediaries or financial institutions for providing ongoing Shareholder servicing.
+See "Shareholder Servicing Plan and Distribution and Service Plan."

+(6) &quot;Acquired Fund Fees and Expenses" are expenses incurred indirectly by the Fund through its ownership of shares in other investments companies and are not direct costs paid by Fund Shareholders.
 The "Acquired Fund Fees and Expenses" disclosed above are based on estimated amounts for the current fiscal year.